Last updated on:

 To be perfectly honest, I was hardly able to use the 9mm, as it provided greater magnification, and as a result, was not fit for studying the moon craters.

 And as deep space imaging was not possible, I stuck to the 20mm instead.
-The 20mm eyepiece I found to be sharper than expected for a beginner telescope.
+The 20mm eyepiece I found to be sharper than expected for a telescope for beginners.

 And I’m not exaggerating when I say that the Moon looked magnificent through it under the night sky.
 If I were to state a complaint against this product, it would be that to take the perfect picture with a DSLR, I needed the help of a Barlow lens, otherwise, the image was just hazy.

-The Carson Red Planet 45-100x114mm Newtonian Reflector is by far the most attractive looking telescope I have used till date.
+The Carson Red Planet 45-100x114mm Newtonian Reflector is by far the most attractive looking type of telescope I have used till date.

-Guide to choosing the best telescopes for viewing planets
+Guide to choosing great telescopes for viewing planets

 Before you buy a telescope, it’s always essential to determine what is important to you.